jeremyruppel/sass4as/README.md

 **Note: A class must be declared ahead of any reference to it in the document**

+You can also declare the star "*" selector and all subsequent classes will inherit from it automatically.

+	*
+	  display: inline
+	  font-family: Helvetica Neue

+	header
+	  font-size: 24pt

+	body
+	  font-size: 12pt

 ## Mixins

 **Mixins are not yet supported by the Sass4as parser, but they're in the works**